peter-kal/hephaestus/README.md

 Everything is politics, even if you realise it or not, making something open-source is a political stance of it's own.
 But if Hephaestus passes the test of time, and it becomes popular, I would like to make clear that:

 1. I condemn the Palestinian genocide, conducted by the terrorist state of Israel, backed by the USA-EU and the whole euro-atlantic capilist bloc.
-As a small try to express that(and I say small because the most powerful way is getting in the streets, is mobilizing against monopoly capitalism, and getting organised in Communist Party) I will try and block the access of the app as much as I can on Israel(Occupied Palestine) .
+As a small try to express that(and I say small because the most powerful way is getting in the streets, is mobilizing against monopoly capitalism, and getting organised) I will try and block the access of the app as much as I can on Israel(Occupied Palestine).
-2. I am a Marxist-Leninist/ Communist, I condemn the capitalist system, I look forward to it's revolutionary overthrow, conducted by the working class and its social allies, farmers etc., and the construction of a world with no exploitation by man to man, socialism - communism.
-I also refuse to take part in the whitewashing of the american and in general Capitalist history, as well as the anti-soviet propaganda.
-   So if in the future you see a post of mine that features this elements, don't be surprised.